STaninnat/portfolio_website/README.md

 ---Let's start it---
 1. Dowload this project.
-2. run 'index.html'
+2. run 'index.html' file.
-* Can run by Extensions -> Live Server or Web Preview
+    * Can run by Extensions -> Live Server or Web Preview.